Anachronism

-Ancient Greek Orpheus with a violin (invented in the 16th century) rather than a lyre.
+Orpheus, an Ancient Greek depicted with a violin (invented in the 16th century) rather than a lyre.
 A 17th-century painting by Cesare Gennari.

 An anachronism (from the Greek ἀνά ana, 'against' and χρόνος khronos, 'time') is a chronological inconsistency in some arrangement, especially a juxtaposition of people, events, objects, language terms and customs from different time periods.
 The most common type of anachronism is an object misplaced in time, but it may be a verbal expression, a technology, a philosophical idea, a musical style, a material, a plant or animal, a custom, or anything else associated with a particular period that is placed outside its proper temporal domain.

 An anachronism may be either intentional or unintentional.
 Intentional anachronisms may be introduced into a literary or artistic work to help a contemporary audience engage more readily with a historical period.
 Anachronism can also be used intentionally for purposes of rhetoric, propaganda, comedy, or shock.
 Unintentional anachronisms may occur when a writer, artist, or performer is unaware of differences in technology, terminology and language, customs and attitudes, or even fashions between different historical periods and eras.

 Types

 The metachronism-prochronism contrast is nearly synonymous with parachronism-anachronism, and involves postdating-predating respectively.

 The Nuremberg Chronicle (1493) shows ancient Greek philosopher Aristotle in scholar's clothing of the book's time, 1,800 years too modern for Aristotle.

-1723 depiction of the Irish High King Brian Boru (died 1014) showing him wearing plate armor (developed in the 15th century) and holding a coat of arms (only introduced after the Anglo-Norman invasion).
+1723 depiction of the Irish High King Brian Boru (died 1014) showing him wearing plate armor (developed in the 15th century) and holding a coat of arms (only introduced after the late 1200s Anglo-Norman invasion).
 In the background is the green harp flag (first used in 1642) and the Comerford Crown, which dates from the Bronze Age.

 Parachronism

-A parachronism (from the Greek παρά, "on the side", and χρόνος, "time") postdates.
+A parachronism (from the Greek παρά, "on the side", and χρόνος, "time") postdates or predates.
 It is anything that appears in a time period in which it is not normally found (though not sufficiently out of place as to be impossible).

 This may be an object, idiomatic expression, technology, philosophical idea, musical style, material, custom, or anything else so closely bound to a particular time period as to seem strange when encountered in a later era.
 They may be objects or ideas that were once common but are now considered rare or inappropriate.
 They can take the form of obsolete technology or outdated fashion or idioms.